WhiteAbeLincoln/TypeScript/README.md

 At the end of typechecking, we should have a fully constructed minimum bound type for `α`, which was introduced by our query call.
 We write that type to a file as part of compiling, and send it along with the query at runtime, so that the database knows what the minimum type bound is and can send back data fitting the proper shape.
+Which variable to emit and unique names would be determined by functions that return a pure `Q` type, variables that are declared with a `Q` type, etc. Since every usage of `Q` must begin somewhere, and any usage of `Q` will start restricting the type, an unused
+`Q` introduced by a keyword can be considered the beginning.

 This does break one of TypeScript's core rules, which is `no type-directed emit`, so there is no chance that this gets merged into master.
 However, it is conceivable